 Not having a heated printbed on the Ultimaker original is possibly the only bigger drawback we could identify.
 We absolutely love working with it, it’s quick, its build volume is great and you can obtain incredible detailed prints, but printing ABS is not easy, because of warping issues.
 The people at Ultimaker have identified this major issue and the new Ultimaker v2 is sold only with a heated printbed.
 Although we could not find any ready-made kits out there, it is not to difficult to source parts and find instructions to build a heated printbed on your own.
 We have decided to try this out and will post a detailed article on this shortly.

 Filament is the consumable for your 3D printer.
 Just as the inkjet printers we referred to earlier needed ink cartridges to work, a 3D printer needs filament in order to be able to print.
 Filament is usually bundled in spools (Illustrations 29 and 30), but some is also sold by the meter (ideal for test prints).
 Before making any purchase of filament, you need to know what filament diameter your printer works with.
-It will be either 1,75mm or 3mm, which are the two standard sizes.
+It will be either 1,75mm or 3mm (or often sold as 2,85) , which are the two standard sizes.

-We also recommend that you read our filament primer article, where we analyse different types of plastic like PLA, ABS and PVA as well as colour options in more detail.
+We also recommend that you read our filament primer article, where we analyse the two main 3D printer filament types PLA and ABS (and a third more exotic choice: watersoluble PVA) as well as filament colour options in more detail.
 A big materials article is currently in the making, in which we will analyse the more “exotic” materials one can use to print.
 We will publish a big comparison table within this article, which may help any beginner with the settings for specific materials.

 Also, always consider the specific use you are going to make of your filament.
 If, for example, the filament will be used for printing cups, kitchenware or body-worn jewellery, only do buy food-safe/body-safe filament.
 Some more recent filament types have not only reached officially recognized common standards, but they have obtained certified food-safe labels from official sources.
 Moreover, some filament are even certified dishwasher safe, which may be important, depending on your usage you want to do with your prints.
 Under no circumstance should the price be the only buying criterion when it comes to 3D printer filament!